JuliaPlots/UnicodePlots.jl/README.md

 - [ ] Refactor barplot to the new API
 - [ ] Animated sparklines using cursor movement
 - [ ] 4x4-block-canavs as preparation for histograms
-- [x] color cleanup: standard to white, no explicit color for border
+- [x] Color cleanup: standard to white, no explicit color for border
+- [ ] Add canvas for 2d density plots
+- [ ] Add heatmaps and hinton diagrams

 ## License